hanabi/hanabi.github.io/docs/variant-specific/dark-omni-gray-pink.md

   - A 4 clue on chop (touching 2+ card with 4's in the trash) --> `o2, o3, o4, o5, any 4 that is in the trash`
   - A 5 clue on chop (touching X cards) --> `o2, o3, o4, o5, any other 5`

-### Fake 5's (Chop Move & Pull)
+### The Fake 5's Chop Move & The Fake 5 Pull & The Fake 5 Number Discharge

+- First, see the section on the [Fake 5's Chop Move](dark-pink.md#the-fake-5s-chop-move) & the [Fake 5 Pull](dark-pink.md#the-fake-5-pull--the-fake-5-number-discharge) (in variants with a dark pink suit).
-- Players can perform [Fake 5's Chop Moves](https://hanabi.github.io/docs/variant-specific/dark-pink/#fake-5s-chop-move) and [Fake 5 Pulls](https://hanabi.github.io/docs/variant-specific/dark-pink/#fake-5-pull), just as in Dark Pink.
+- Just like with dark pink, players can perform Fake 5's Chop Moves, Fake 5 Pulls, and Fake 5 Number Discharges in variants with a dark omni or gray pink suit.